There are few things I love more than spreadsheets and data. If this blog was any indication.

 This can be a question of resources, but most times, it’s a priorities issue.
 There are many nonprofits who choose not to prioritize their database systems, or the staff who maintain them.

-If data is core to your organization, then it deserves a proper home.
+If data is core to your org, then it deserves a proper home.
 Invest in the systems that store & manage your data: delegate staff time to its upkeep, stay on top of new features & releases, and make sure you’re constantly leaning how to optimize your platform for you org’s needs.

 *Tip*: If you’re still using spreadsheets, same rules apply.
 Keep those docs in tip-top shape: format your cells consistently, clear out duplicates, and maintain a name & folder convention for filing those spreadsheets away.